mgenware/daizong/README.md

 };
 ```

-To run a specified task in a group, separate all parent groups with `-`:
+To run a specified task in a group, separate its parent groups with `-`:

 ```sh
 dz build-linux